MagpieBridge/IntelliJLSP/README.md

 - Choose `IntelliJ >> Settings >> Other Settings >> MagpieBridge LSP Configuration.
 - Currenlty it only supports to use Java to run a language server.
 The following screenshot shows the configuration to run the server `inferIDE-0.0.1.jar` with Java 8.
 ![configuration](https://github.com/MagpieBridge/MagpieBridge/blob/develop/doc/intellij1.PNG)
+## Configuration options explained
+- `JVM path`: path to the Java virtual machine
+- `PATH Variable`: your system environment variable `PATH`, it is important to set if the language server runs another program which ought to be found in `PATH`.
+- `Jar file path`: path to your language server jar file
+- `Program arguments`: arguements for your language server.

 ## Contact
 &#x2709; linghui[at]outlook.de